Virginia Tech® home

 2. You may give an incomplete grade for the course or assignment in question.

 If the student is found guilty of a violation, the minimum penalty includes a grade of "0" (zero) for the particular assignment, which may impact the final grade in the course.
-In these cases the course instructor must initiate the grade change if the final grade becomes different as a result of the student receiving a zero on the assignment.
+In these cases course instructors must initiate the grade change through their customary departmental process if the final grade becomes different as a result of the student receiving a zero on the assignment.

 When the GHS penalty is less than h or i, the right to assign any final grade is returned to the course instructor.
 If the course instructor had a grading scheme (outlined in the syllabus) that allowed students to earn extra credit, the instructor may allow the student to do extra work to avoid a final grade penalty.
 This decision is entirely up to the instructor; students should not expect to be afforded this opportunity if the instructor chooses not to give it.